sspamss/ToDoList/README.md

-# The Fridge
+# The Fridge List
 *COP4331 - Processes of Object-Oriented Software Development*
-<br> Link to Website: [The Fridge](https://thefridgelist.herokuapp.com/)
+<br> Link to Website: [The Fridge List](https://thefridgelist.herokuapp.com/)

 ## Description
-The Fridge is a to-do list website and mobile application that helps you organize your tasks into three separate lists: personal, school, and work.
+The Fridge List is a to-do list website and mobile application that helps you organize your tasks into three separate lists: personal, school, and work.

 ToDoListProjectDescriptionLongExplainationHere